alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 }
 {% endhighlight %}

-This is the `NotNullText` that does what the name suggest, validate if the text is valid or not, so how can we use this new class ?
+This is the `NotNullText` that does what the name suggests, validating if the text is valid or not, so how can we use this new class?

-We just need to inject the dependency
+We just need to inject the dependency.

 {% highlight csharp %}
 public class CompanyFantasyName : FantasyName {